wp-plugins/woocommerce-ajax-filters/readme.txt

 * Enhancement - Settings page added
 * Enhancement - "No Products" message and it's class can be changed through admin
 * Enhancement - Option added that can enable control over sorting( if visible )
+* Enhancement - User can select several categories instead of one.
+Now you don't need to create several same filters for different categories.
+* Enhancement - Added option "include subcats?". if selected filter will be shown in selected categories and their subcategories
 * Fix - Adding support to themes that require product div to have "product" class
+* Fix - Slider in categories wasn't initialized
+* Fix - Subcategories wasn't working.
+Only Main categories were showing filters
 * Templating - return woocommerce/theme default structure for product
 * Templating - html parts moved to separate files in templates folder.
 You can overwrite them by creating folder "woocommerce-filters" and file with same name as in plugin templates folder.